-Is considered to be one of the most sacred tonic herbs in the Daoist tradition, earning it fantastic-sounding names like the Mushroom of Immortality and Mushroom of Spiritual Potency.
-Arguably, the most well known medicinal mushie on the planet!
-Regularly featuring in the Daoist depictions of Heaven, reishi's powerful anti-ageing properties are what it first found fame for—especially as a tonic for emperors seeking immortality.
+Is considered to be one of the most sacred tonic herbs in the Taoist tradition, earning it fantastic-sounding names like the Mushroom of Immortality and Mushroom of Spiritual Potency.
+Arguably, the most well known medicinal mushroom on the planet!
+Regularly featuring in the Taoist depictions of Heaven, reishi's powerful anti-ageing properties are what it first found fame for—especially as a tonic for emperors seeking immortality.
 Brimming with polysaccharides and terpenoids (terpenoids are mighty bitter, but trust us, these are the bomb for their health-promoting abilities).

 At SuperFeast we choose to use a cultivated strain of cordyceps, as the wild one is crazy expensive (worth $10-$50k USD per kilo).
 Our cultivar is grown on a vegan, liquid ferment.
-The advantage here is the process is highly standardised and the final product is pure mycelium, without the residual grains or substrates you get by using solid state fermentation (mycelium on grain) (we don't like grain-fed mushrooms, that's why we follow Di Dao (Di Tao) practices).
+The advantage here is the process is highly standardised and the final product is pure mycelium, without the residual grains or substrates you get by using solid state fermentation (mycelium on grain) (we don't like grain-fed mushrooms, that's why we follow Dì Dào (地道) practices).

-We love it for: nootropic (what?!) + neuroprotective properties, add on effects from the neurological support are feeling gooooood with less anxiety and jitters, stimulates nerve growth, anti-bacterial, -candida and-inflammatory, supports stomach health (especially for healing ulcers), fortifies the five organs (spleen liver, lung, heart, kidney), gut nourishing and promotes good digestion and can aid insomnia.
+We love it for: nootropic + neuroprotective properties, add on effects from the neurological support are feeling good with less anxiety and jitters, stimulates nerve growth, anti-bacterial, -candida and-inflammatory, supports stomach health (especially for healing ulcers), fortifies the five organs (Spleen Liver, Lung, Heart, Kidney), gut nourishing and promotes good digestion and can aid insomnia.

 Long prized in the Orient, have traditionally been harvested wild in China during the Ming Dynasty (1368–1644).
 However the Japanese worked out how to cultivate shiitakes on logs.
 Villages wanting to gain prestige and increase their commerce would attract Buddhist monks by cultivating the revered shiitake!
 The suffix -take means 'fruit of the mushroom' in Japanese and the prefix shii- refers to the type of tree the mushie grows on, in this case a Japanese tree similar to birch.